Skip to content

 Asylum seekers: are they living on easy street?

 It’s hard to picture what life is like for an asylum seeker in the UK.
-Some newspapers talk about five-star mod-cons, while others write about dirt and grime.
-Here, we describe what happens to asylum seekers when they arrive in the UK.
+Is it really about five-star mod-cons as some papers suggest?
+Here's what happens to asylum seekers when they arrive in the UK.

 Refugees have experienced the worst challenges in life – but together, we can show the very best of humankind.
 Here, we bust a few myths about asylum seekers and what happens to them once they arrive in the UK.